Hand Surgery Austin, TX

 - Nerves and blood vessels require repair utilizing an operative microscope

-- Reattachment of severed fingers and hands may require a combination of bone, and tendon repair with microscopic repair of the blood vessels and nerves.
+- Reattachment of severed fingers and hands may require a combination of bone and tendon repair with microscopic repair of the blood vessels and nerves.

 After the repair of the injured digit, it is vital to balance healing process with early movement.
-This is very important to preserve function of the injured digit and will be guided by a specialized hand therapist who can help with functional splinting, wound care, range of motion and scar care.
+This is very important to preserve the function of the injured digit and will be guided by a specialized hand therapist who can help with functional splinting, wound care, range of motion and scar care.

 The reconstructive goals for the hand and fingers are the repair of the injury, the removal of the lesion and closure of the open area, or the correction of the scar deformity with the maintenance or improvement of form and function.

-In the reconstructive process there may be more incisions and/or donor sites created to harvest the tissue used for closure.
+In the reconstructive process, there may be more incisions and/or donor sites created to harvest the tissue used for closure.
 These incisions will form scars which will heal and fade over time.
-Additional procedures may be needed such as scar revisions, flap division and inset, and scar care after the area of surgery is healed.
+Additional procedures may be needed such as scar revisions, flap division, and inset, and scar care after the area of surgery is healed.

 There are certain risks associated with each type of procedure, as well as general risks such as bleeding, infection, anesthesia complications, as well as permanent digital stiffness, scarring, and need for amputation.
 Dr. Trussler will discuss the specific risks of your hand procedure before surgery.

 Reconstruction of the hand is usually an outpatient procedure performed either under local or general anesthesia.
-The hand is very sensitive and in order for Dr. Trussler to perform precise and complex procedures the patient needs to be comfortable.
+The hand is very sensitive and in order for Dr. Trussler to perform precise and complex procedures, the patient needs to be comfortable.
 Minor hand procedures can be performed in the office under local anesthesia.
-Extensor tendon repair, simple wound care, small skin grafts and minor finger tip surgery can all be performed as in-office procedures.
+Extensor tendon repair, simple wound care, small skin grafts and minor fingertip surgery can all be performed as in-office procedures.
 In the majority of operative hand procedures, an upper extremity tourniquet is placed to allow for a bloodless operative field.
 This tourniquet can be uncomfortable and deep twilight or general anesthesia is typically required.